-A company (Pty Ltd) is a business entity that creates a separate legal entity.
-This prevents individuals from being liable for the company’s financial losses and debt liabilities.
+A limited liability company (LLC) is a structure that separates companies and their owners.
+It prevents individuals from being liable for the company’s financial losses, debts, and other liabilities.
 In the event of legal action or business failure, liability is assumed by the company rather than its constituent partners or shareholders.

 Examples of limited liability companies